safepay/rainmachine-willyweather/README.md

 Renaming the file to willyweather.txt will result in a successful upload.
 But... if you then reboot RainMachine you will lose the parser.

-You can only get this to work from a Linux or similar OS (I believe Macs work but I have not testing this).
+You can only get this to work from a Linux or similar OS (I believe Macs work but I have not tested this).
 This is a known bug in the RainMachine UI.